 - Phosphatidylcholine (PC) – Remember this from biology class?
-PC is one of the phospholipid “building blocks” for neurons & cell membranes, used in the creation, rejuvenation, & stabilization of brain cell membranes.
+PC is one of the phospholipid “building blocks” for neurons and cell membranes, used in the creation, rejuvenation, and stabilization of brain cell membranes.

-With age both PC & ACh decline, in effect dulling cognition, memory, & the learning capacity.
+With age both PC and ACh decline, in effect dulling cognition, memory, and the learning capacity.
 Because of this, citicoline only increases in value over time, which is exciting considering how valuable citicoline is even at a younger age.